COVID-19 Testing, Reporting and Contact-Tracing

 If you have not received your test result within 24-48 hours of getting tested,

-If you get tested through a non-Drexel service, you should report your test results through the Drexel Health Checker.
-Log in and tap “More” until you see the option to enter a test result.
+If you get tested through a non-Drexel service, you should report your test results through the Drexel Health Checker: more information.

 What your test result means